ScrappyHub/rooted-platform/docs/Moderation_System.md

 AND is_kids_safe = true

-This guarantees:
+Guarantees:

-No unreviewed content appears
+No unreviewed content appears.

-Kids Mode shows only pre-approved, kid-safe content (when it is eventually enabled)
+Kids Mode (when enabled) shows only pre-approved, kid-safe content.

 4. Canonical Rejection Flow (Events & Landmarks)